 The Fur Trade

-For about thirty-five years, the Hudsonâs Bay Company and the North West Company fought bitterly over the fur trade.
-Then in 1821, they joined together under the name of the Hudsonâs Bay Company.
+By 1783, The NWC, founded by a group of Scotsmen from Montreal, following the French fur traders practices, became a main contender for furs.
+For about thirty-five years, the HBC and the NWC fought bitterly over the fur trade.
+In 1821, they merged under the name of the Hudson's Bay Company.